modosc/cloudflare-rails/README.md

     $ bundle

+## Problem

+Using Cloudflare means it's hard to identify the IP address of incoming requests since all requests are proxied through Cloudflare's infrastructure.
+Cloudflare provides a [CF-Connecting-IP](https://support.cloudflare.com/hc/en-us/articles/200170986-How-does-Cloudflare-handle-HTTP-Request-headers-) header which can be used to identify the originating IP address of a request.
+However, this header alone doesn't verify a request is legitimate.
+If an attacker has found the actual IP address of your server they could spoof this header and masquerade as legitimate traffic.

+`cloudflare-rails` mitigates this attack by checking that the originating ip address of any incoming connecting is from one of Cloudflare's ip address ranges.
+If so, the incoming `X-Forwarded-For` header is trusted and used as the ip address provided to `rack` and `rails` (via `request.ip` and `request.remote_ip`).
+If the incoming connection does not originate from a Cloudflare server then the `X-Forwarded-For` header is ignored and the actual remote ip address is used.

 ## Usage
 This code will fetch CloudFlare's current [IPv4](https://www.cloudflare.com/ips-v4) and [IPv6](https://www.cloudflare.com/ips-v6) lists, store them in `Rails.cache`, and add them to `config.cloudflare.ips`.
-The `CF-Connecting-IP` header will then be trusted only from those ip addresses.
+The `X-Forwarded-For` header will then be trusted only from those ip addresses.

 You can configure the HTTP `timeout` and `expires_in` cache parameters inside of your rails config:
 ```